Product End-of-Life Waste

 Scale

-When deciding the depth, answer the following questions:
+When deciding the scale, answer the following questions:

 • Is the type of end-of-life waste generated by the company extremely harmful (eg. e-waste, plastic), or only slightly harmful (eg. paper, natural fibers) to the environment?